 How Do I Apply for Disability Accommodations for the Kansas GED?

-GED test takers who have learning challenges or physical challenges may request modifications to standard testing conditions based on documented special needs.
+GED test takers with learning or physical challenges may request modifications to standard testing conditions based on documented special needs.

 To do so, they can select the checkbox indicating a need for testing accommodations when creating their user profile (MyGED portal account) at www.GED.com or by downloading and submitting forms available at https://ged.com/about_test/accommodations/.

-Even with special disability accommodations, you can still access GED study guide online on your phone or laptop by purchasing an affordable package.
+Even with special disability accommodations, you can still access the GED study guide Kansas online on your phone or laptop by purchasing an affordable package.

 FAQs